 Rail Transit Consultant

 Rick Robyak has served in several leadership roles across various offices for Michael Baker International over the past 26+ years.
 Project experience includes serving as Project Engineer/Manager or Principal in Charge for transportation projects including Roadways, Rail/Transit, Aviation, and Geographic Information Systems.
 From 2004 through 2011, he served as Office Executive for Michael Baker International’s Harrisburg, Pennsylvania Office.
 Previously, he served as the Director of Planning & Technical Services for Michael Baker International’s New Jersey Operation.
 From 2012 through 2016, Rick served as Deputy National Market Lead for Transportation which included serving as Interim Office Executive in the Orlando, Florida Office (2014/2015).
 Since 2016, Rick has served as the Office Executive for the Pittsburgh Operation responsible for the day to day management of 500+ professionals.
 He has a BS and MS in Civil Engineering from The Pennsylvania State University and is a registered Professional Engineer in the State of Pennsylvania.
 Rick and his wife Kim have two children and reside in Robinson Township.

-In addition to Wells Fargo, Brad has assumed various leadership roles at different not for profit organizations.
+Brad has assumed various leadership roles at different not for profit organizations.
 Prior to joining TCP board, Brad was involved with the YPN board of directors for Junior Achievement of Western PA.

 Brad graduated the University of Pittsburgh with a BSBA in Finance and Accounting in 2010.
 He currently lives in the South Hills with his wife, Monika and daughter, Brooklyn.